Only in Dreams (Dum Dum Girls album)

-Only in Dreams is the second album by Dum Dum Girls, released on September 27, 2011 by Sub Pop.
+Only in Dreams is the second studio album by the American rock band Dum Dum Girls, released on September 27, 2011 by Sub Pop.
+It is the band's only album to include all four members.

-Two singles were released from the album.
-"Coming Down" was issued for streaming on July 19, 2011, and then a 7" was given away with pre-orders and first pressings of the album, on September 27.

-"Bedroom Eyes" was issued for streaming on August 30, 2011, followed by a promo single distributed on September 26.
+To promote the album, two singles were released; "Coming Down" was issued for streaming on July 19, 2011, and then a 7" was given away with pre-orders and first pressings of the album, on September 27.
+The second single "Bedroom Eyes" was issued for streaming on August 30, 2011, followed by a promo single distributed on September 26.